 Algorithm 2 gives the Adaptive Training procedure.
-Recall that there are $(M - m + 1)^d$ possible weights affecting the anomaly scores.
-To achieve real time training, we use a training heuristic, which is experimentally validated in Section VI-D, to select only (2m + 1) weight values for updating irrespective of the dimensionality d of the input.
-The middle m + 1 weight values, which correspond to k = m + 1 in
+Recall that there are $(M-m+1)^d$ possible weights affecting the anomaly scores and they are indexed by the keys to hash table W that stores updated weights.
+To achieve real time training, we use a training heuristic, which is experimentally validated in Section VI-D, to select only (2m+1) weight values for updating irrespective of the dimensionality d of the input.
+The middle m+1 weight values, which correspond to k=m+1 in Algorithm 2, are called the anomaly-inducing weights, as they are the same ones used to update the anomaly score by the anomaly detection module (see Line 16 in Algorithm 1).
+The keys indexing the (2m+1) weights in hash table W to be updated are calculated in Lines 3-4.